-Designing modular systems to create immersive 3D forms through understanding altered user perception and physical experiences.
+Designing immersive experiences through altered user perception and storytelling.

 Design a temporary exhibition featuring an artist/designer’s work that is presented in the Carnegie Museum of Art.
 While displaying pieces of the artist’s work, this project also asks to use digital technology to enhance the visitor’s experience in ways that can augment content, increase learning and/or make the museum experience more interactive.
 With only the first floor of CMU’s Miller ICA to work with, the goal is to both increase awareness of the client’s exhibitions to the general public as well as attract more CMU students, faculty and staff to the museum.